javalite/site-content/src/activejdbc/pass_through_framework.md

 ## Loading attributes

-Thin of a model as a Map.
+Think of a model as a Map.
 It has keys (attribute names) and values (attribute values).
 The keys are type of `java.lang.String` and mimic the underlying table's column names.
 The values are whatever you set using setter methods, or whatever comes from the database.